 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2009 The following specific measures were implemented to prevent flaring from the shutdown operations at the HCU in August 2009.
 All feasible prevention measures were incorporated into the planned procedures for this flaring event.
 These prevention measures helped to minimize flaring but were not able to prevent the flaring event.
 Prevention measures to minimize and potentially eliminate flaring following planned maintenance activities are described in detail in Section 5.1 of Valero's approved Flare Minimization Plan (FMP) (Rev. 3.2, submitted on July 16, 2008, and updated on September 16, 2008 and April 17, 2009).
 In accordance with the FMP, pre-maintenance planning was conducted to identify prevention measures to minimize and potentially eliminate flaring.
 All feasible prevention measures were implemented and are described in Section 11 and 12 of the applicable causal analysis report.
 During our post-maintenance review of the flaring event, no additional prevention measures were identified.
 The maintenance activities were conducted in accordance with Valero's planned procedures that were designed in part to minimize flaring.
-Based on the maintenance project criteria, it was not necessary to completely depressurize the unit, Ni-cool it or prepare it for entry.
+Based on the maintenance project criteria, it was not necessary to completely depressurize the unit, Ni- cool it or prepare it for entry.
 The limited project criteria minimized the amount of flaring normally associated with a HCU shutdown.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
+There were no prevention measures that were feasible or practical to eliminate this flaring.
+Minor 2009 The following specific measures were implemented to prevent flaring from the operations at C2101B in September 2009.A.
+Operations repaired the valve.There were no prevention measures that were feasible or practical to eliminate this flaring.
 Minor

-Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2009 The following specific measures were implemented to prevent flaring from the operations at C2101B in September 2009.
-A. Operations repaired the valve.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
-Minor 2009 The following specific measures were implemented to prevent flaring from the operations in October 2009.
+Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2009 The following specific measures were implemented to prevent flaring from the operations in October 2009.
 All feasible prevention measures were incorporated to the extent feasible for the unscheduled, emergency events described in Section 11 of the applicable causal analysis report.
 These immediate actions and prevention measures helped to minimize flaring but were not able to prevent the flaring event.
 Prevention measures to minimize and potentially eliminate flaring are described in detail in Section 5.1 of Valero's approved Flare Minimization Plan (FMP) (Revision No. 3.2, July 16, 2008 (Revised September 16, 2008 and April 17, 2009)).
 In accordance with the FMP, to the extent time permitted under the circumstances, planning was conducted to identify prevention measures to minimize and potentially eliminate flaring.
 All feasible prevention measures were implemented and are described in Section 12 of the applicable causal analysis report.
 During a post-incident review of the flaring event, additional prevention measures were identified in order to prevent a similar flaring event from reoccurring in the future.
 Minor